ShivamMenda/Destini/README.md

 # Destini 🤔

-## Our Goal
+## Goal

-In this challenge, you will be building a choose your own adventure game like Bandersnatch.
-In the process, you should apply your knowledge from the last module (Quizzler) to use Dart OOP principles to build a well organised project.
+In this challenge, I built a choose your own adventure game like Bandersnatch.
+In the process, I applied my knowledge from the last module (Quizzler) to use Dart OOP principles to build a well organised project.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/Destini.gif)